mhaupt63/ChangePointDetectorEVT/README.md

 1. from ChangePointDetector import ChangePointDetector
 2. Prepare your time series as data plus Panda dates
 3. Create  the necessary Kalman representation by creating a "session" object by calling the ChangePoint class, e.g.:
 	Session=ChangePointDetector.ChangePointDetectorSession(data,dates).
-'SeasonalityPeriods' is an optional input, e.g. if your data are sequentialmonths, "SeasonalityPeriods=12" indicates calendar month seasonality
+	- 'SeasonalityPeriods' is an optional input, e.g. if your data are sequentialmonths, "SeasonalityPeriods=12" indicates calendar month seasonality
+	- 'ForecastPeriods' is another optional input, indicating how many periods to forecast.
+Default = 3
 4. Determine the changepoints by running the ChangePointDetectorFunction on your "session", e.g.
 	Results=Session.ChangePointDetectorFunction()
 5. This will return a "Results" object that contains the following: